UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 2/course_descriptions_session_2.md

 - Develop comfort with Docker.

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~10 hours.
+Instructor-led live webinars.

+## Foundational Technical Skills II
+All participants in the Data Science and Machine Learning Software Foundations Certificates are required to complete two Foundational Skills Courses.
+Foundational Technical Skills II will teach the following topics:

 ### SQL
-SQL is used across the machine learning pipeline and is a fundamental skill for data scientists to master.
+SQL is used across the machine learning pipeline, and is a fundamental skill for data scientists to master.
+This course topic will focus on the technical skills needed for working with SQL, including flat-file datasets (JSON, CSV) ingestion, query design, and relational database management.
+Additionally, it will examine common data management concerns, data access management, and data privacy adherence.
+Learners will be introduced to principles around reproducibility, sharing data, and data ethics (for example, respecting those whose data we use).
+This course topic will also cover professional skills such as communication (with a variety of stakeholders) and documentation

 **Learning Outcomes:**
 - Develop a better understanding of the structure of databases.